-Autistic pupils often have difficulty 'reading' other people - recognising or understanding others' feelings and intentions - and expressing their own emotions.
+Children and young people with neurodiversity often have difficulty 'reading' other people - recognising or understanding others' feelings and intentions - and expressing their own emotions.
 This can make it very hard to navigate the social world.
-Autistic pupils may:
+This may present as follows: